 How to reach Patrika Gate?

 It is effortless to club your visit to Patrika Gate if you are flying in or out of Jaipur since it is just a kilometer from the airport.
-If you are using the Uber/Ola app, set your destination address as Jawahar Circle.
+If you are using the Uber/Ola app, set your destination address with Jawahar Circle.

 There is no entry fee to visit Patrika Gate.
 It is free for everyone both Indians and foreigners.
 As of now, the parking is free too.